shams72/outlook-plugin/README.md

 ## 💻 Frontend Setup

-Navigate to the Outlook plugin frontend directory from the root:
+Navigate to the outlook-plugin frontend directory from the root:

 ```bash
 cd outlook-plugin